signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 In short, a *random forest* trains a lot of different regression trees and averages them together, with these two conditions on the regression trees:

-1. Each regression is trained on a subset of the original data, sampled *with replacement*.
+1. Each regression is trained on a subset of the original data which is sampled *with replacement*.
 This technique is known as *bagging* and helps combat overfitting.
+(Usually as many samples are drawn as there are data points in the original dataset.)

 2. At each split of each regression tree, only a random subset of the original predictors are considered as candidate variables for the split (usually $\sqrt{p}$ candidate predictors for $p$ total predictors).
 This prevents very strong predictors from dominating certain splits and thereby *decorrelates* the regression trees from each other.
 The size of this random subset, denoted as `mtry`, is the sole hyperparameter needed to fit a random forest model.